heraldofortuna/genomafoodies/README.md

 ## Comments

-- Is my first time using GraphQL, so probably, my Apollo Client implementation is very basic.

-- Due to the design, I couldn't use the router hook so I assumed that I had to create conditionals regarding the screen width.

-- I didn't have time to implement the loading functionality for the first 5 characters.
-My apologies.
+- had a problem this year-end holiday so I was 2 whole days late.
+I sincerely hope that there is still time to deliver the project and you can review it.

 [Go up](#genoma-foodies)